wedusk101/sig/make/readme.txt

 of the SIG distribution folder.

 Linux installation:
+libsig and libsigkin are graphics-independent and just require:

+The other modules require the following packages:
-Graphics-based applications will need: X11 OpenGL and GLFW3
+X11 OpenGL and GLFW3